brunops/brunops.github.io/_posts/2014-01-03-change-all-file-extensions-in-folder.markdown

 ---
 layout: post
-title: Change all File Extensions in Folder
+title: Change all file extensions in a folder
 categories:
 - UNIX
 - sed